Lee-MSFT/OfficeDocs-Exchange/Exchange/ExchangeOnline/exchange-online.md

 > [!NOTE]
 > You can still access the [Classic Exchange admin center](https://outlook.office365.com/ecp) and sign in using your credentials.
 >
-> Not all settings will be available if you using [Azure AD groups to manage role assignments](/azure/active-directory/roles/groups-concept#known-issues) - see Known issues
+> Not all settings will be available if you are using [Azure AD groups to manage role assignments](/azure/active-directory/roles/groups-concept#known-issues) - see Known issues.

 ## Help for Microsoft 365 admins